Macrocnemus: M. obristi

 Macrocnemus obristi was discovered by Christian Obrist during an excavation from the Upper Prosanto Formation, which is dated to the middle Triassic.
 It is known from two specimens, PIMUZ A/III 1467 (the holotype, consisting of a complete articulated tail, legs, and pelvic region) and PIMUZ A/III 722 (an isolated right tarsus).
 It is noticeably characterized by its gracile limb elements (including slender metatarsals) and a tibia which is 20% longer than the femur.
 Preserved soft tissue has also been found in the pelvic girdle of M. obristi's holotype.

-Paleoecology
+Paleobiology

 Some features of the limbs imply that Macrocnemus lived in terrestrial habitats and was capable of rapid bipedal movement.
 Macrocnemus and Tanystropheus are among the most common "protorosaur" genera found in middle Triassic marine sediments.
 The presence of both Macrocnemus and Tanystropheus in both Switzerland and southwestern China suggest that the fauna of the western and eastern Tethyan realms was similar during the Middle and early Late Triassic.